-The Board of Trustees of Skokie Public Library has adopted the following resources selection policy to guide librarians and to inform the public about the principles upon which selections are made.
+The Board of Trustees of Skokie Public Library has adopted the following Resources Selection Policy to guide staff and inform the public about the principles underlying the library's collection development decisions.
+This includes selection and retention of physical collections as well as digital products available for purchase or licensing.